-Orsett Heath Academy is a new secondary school in Thurrock, which opened in September 2020.
+In September 2024 Orsett Heath Academy moved into its new state of the art £37m school building after four successful years based in premises at Thurrock Rugby Club.
 The academy is run by the same successful trust leadership team as William Edwards School and builds on the same ethos and educational provision.